Mikubill/sd-webui-controlnet/README.md

 ### Minimum Requirements

 * (Windows) (NVIDIA: Ampere) 4gb - with `--xformers` enabled, and `Low VRAM` mode ticked in the UI, goes up to 768x832

-### Guess Mode (Non-Prompt Mode, Experimental)

-Guess Mode is CFG Based ControlNet + Exponential decay in weighting.

-See issue https://github.com/Mikubill/sd-webui-controlnet/issues/236 for more details.

-Original introduction from controlnet:

-The "guess mode" (or called non-prompt mode) will completely unleash all the power of the very powerful ControlNet encoder.

-In this mode, you can just remove all prompts, and then the ControlNet encoder will recognize the content of the input control map, like depth map, edge map, scribbles, etc.

-This mode is very suitable for comparing different methods to control stable diffusion because the non-prompted generating task is significantly more difficult than prompted task.
-In this mode, different methods' performance will be very salient.

-For this mode, we recommend to **use 50 steps and guidance scale between 3 and 5.**

 ### Multi-ControlNet / Joint Conditioning (Experimental)